Beauma/dpiTracker/README.md

 # dpiTracker
 The original, but the second version.

+## /audio
+Get's audio from S3 bucket.
+Currently only get's Ben's DPI.
+Will fix that in the future.

 ## /get-people
 Get's all the people in the people database.
 Outputs in JSON format.